shines in the sheltered harbour water

 Habitat

-Grows on rocky reefs and in sheltered harbours throughout New Zealand, from the Three Kings Islands down to Stewart Island.
-A creature of the low intertidal and shallow subtidal zones, the places where the light filters through the water and the rocks are covered in a garden of pink and red.
-A subtle show-off, shimmering beneath the surface like oil on glass.
+Grows on rocky reefs and in sheltered harbours throughout New Zealand.
+From Three Kings Islands down to Stewart Island.
+Low intertidal and shallow subtidal zones where light filters through water.

 Range

-Found throughout the North and South Islands on rocky reefs and in sheltered harbours in low intertidal and shallow subtidal zones.
-Most common in clear, sheltered waters with good water flow.
+Found throughout North and South Islands on rocky reefs and in sheltered harbours.
+Most common in clear sheltered waters with good water flow.
 Also found in Australia and South America.

 Endemism